Loading

 Will AI replace Environmental Scientists?

 AI is unlikely to fully replace Environmental Scientists in the near term.
-The 58% of tasks classified as Human-Critical — including Field sampling and monitoring and Regulatory testimony and consultation — remain strongly human-dependent.
-AI is more likely to augment the role, raising productivity and shifting focus toward higher-judgment work.
+Around 46% of the role's task mix is classified as human-critical, including stakeholder and community engagement, field sampling and monitoring, regulatory testimony and consultation.
+AI is more likely to change workflows, reduce routine work, and increase the value of judgment-heavy responsibilities.

-What tasks are most exposed to AI for Environmental Scientists?
+Which environmental scientist tasks are most exposed to AI?